 I’m Mark Bartolome.
 I build developer content — and the systems that ship it.

 I’m at Snowflake now, leading documentation for the Developer and AI/ML surface.
-My team covers Snowpark, the Python/REST/CLI APIs, Cortex AI, Snowflake Intelligence, and Snowflake ML.
+My team covers Snowpark, the Python/REST APIs, CLI, Cortex AI, Snowflake Intelligence, and Snowflake ML.
 I split my time between the team — hiring, calibration, editorial review, roadmap — and the systems that make the team faster: an automated test framework that runs every in-doc code sample against the live API, a Python + Sphinx pipeline that generates reference and release notes from source on every API release, and team-wide adoption of AI-native authoring workflows (Claude Code, Cursor, MCP).